OipRDDinoSaric/masters_thesis/README.md

 # Master's thesis - Software and Hardware Architecture for Redundant Embedded Systems

-Super project containing subprojects I worked on and pdf document that is my master's thesis.
+Superproject containing projects I worked on and pdf document that is my master's thesis.

 ## Abstract